MichaelMKKelly/MK-Stair-Sensors/README.md

 ## What could be done differently?

-in both cases a better looking and possibily better functioning setup could have been made but custom designing and 3d printing parts to house the setups.
+In both cases a better looking and possibily better functioning setup could have been made but custom designing and 3d printing parts to house the setups.

 I do not currently own a 3d printer adn i do not know how to 3d model however as I do various projects getting a 3d printer and learning the modeling is definetly something that I will be seriously considering in the future.